A Healthy Bean Salad

-I have been pleasantly surprised, nay, shocked at how much my family has been liking the semi-endless stream of bean salads that have been gracing our table.
-Inexpensive, yes, sure, but I’ve also been making them because they are colorful, and protein-filled, and nutritious, and easy, and fast, and because (probably like you) I have a whole lot of beans in my pantry and I need to use them (and not feel like an idiot for buying so many).
+I have been pleasantly surprised, nay, shocked, at how much my family has been liking the semi-endless stream of bean salads that have been gracing our table.
+Inexpensive, yes, sure, but I’ve also been making them because they are colorful, protein-filled, nutritious, easy, and fast, and because (probably like you) I have a whole lot of beans in my pantry and I need to use them (and not feel like an idiot for buying so many).

 Fava Beans, also known as broad beans, horse beans, fava beans, and more, are a bean some people are very familiar with, and some people not at all.
 They have a firm texture and a slightly nutty flavor.

-They are available canned (and also peeled and steamed, which is what I used in this salad), but they can also be found fresh and you can cook them yourself.
+They are available canned (and also peeled and steamed, which is what I used in this salad), but they can also be found fresh, and you can cook fava beans yourself.
 Young fava beans can be cooked straight out of the pod, but more mature fava beans have to be peeled, which is a bit tedious, but they are a seasonal treat.
 Fava beans are available fresh in the spring, from late March to early May.

 Fava Bean Intolerances

 Some people can’t eat fava beans, so if you mention that they are in this salad if you are unsure of people’s dietary restrictions: some people of African, Southeast Asian, and Mediterranean descent can have an enzyme deficiency that causes a severe reaction.
 If you don’t have this deficiency (and most of us don’t), these beans are just as delicious, healthful, and versatile as any other bean.
 But the possibility of a reaction is worth noting.

 Chickpea and Fava Bean Salad: This colorful, high protein salad is extremely flexible, so don’t be afraid to swap around ingredients!Tweet This